 The Leningrad Underground and a Russian Rebel

 Leningrad, Russia – 1970s.
 A talented young painter, Ilya Shevel, enters the Secondary Art School of Russia’s Academy of Fine Art, but finds the Soviet-mandated academic style of realism too restrictive and “uninteresting.”
 At home, the artist is surrounded by the art and creative thinking that truly inspires him.
-His father, architect Vladimir Shevel (Shevelenko),...
+His father, architect Vladimir Shevel (Shevelenko), enjoys...
 Continue Reading →

 Pushing Boundaries: Stone Lettering as Fine Art